FancySoftware-DE/openmap-trier/README.md

 # WorkAdventure Open Map Trier

-I'ts an open video chat system.
+It is an open video chat system.
-Kein Raum für zu privates, da fremde server!

 System requirements:
 Up-to-date Browser and stable video hardware setup recommended.

 Enter the world:
-Every creature is welcome.
 Use a headset!
 Be excellent to each other.

 Here you can enter the world [OpenMapTrier]